NOW HIRING MULTIPLE POSITIONS! Read More

 Generator batteries often fail because they sit idle for long periods.
 Florida’s warm, humid climate can accelerate battery deterioration, especially if the generator isn’t run regularly.
 When the power goes out, a generator with a weak or dead battery won’t start, leaving you without backup power.

 Another common reason for generator failure is fuel supply issues.
 Generators that run on diesel or propane instead of natural gas run the risk of the integrity of the fuel being compromised.
 For instance, diesel generators can face issues with fuel gelling.
 Regularly checking fuel levels and quality can help.
 For propane, ensure you have enough on hand to last through an extended outage.
-Keeping a close eye on the fuel supply can prevent unexpected shutdowns and keep your generator running smoothly.
+Keeping a close eye on the fuel supply can prevent unexpected shutdowns and ensure reliable generator performance.

 Dirty air filters are another common culprit in generator failure.
 In our humid, often dusty environment, filters get clogged more quickly than in drier climates.
 When air filters are clogged, your generator may struggle to pull in enough air to run efficiently, leading to decreased performance or even shutdown.

-Changing your air filter regularly is a simple way to ensure your standby generator can run without interruption.
+Changing your air filter regularly is a simple way to is a simple way to keep your standby generator reliable.
 Most manufacturers recommend changing filters every 100-200 hours of use, but in Florida, you might need to do it more frequently, especially if you’re using your generator heavily during storm season.

 When a power outage strikes, it’s tempting to run as many appliances as possible.
 However, overloading your generator can cause it to shut down or even damage the equipment.
 We can help you assess your generator’s capacity and recommend the best way to manage power during an outage.